 - Permit and association fees

-Where can I find the Québec government’s official map of alert levels?
+Where can I find the Québec government’s official map of official alert zones?

-To qualify for the enhanced PACTE program, businesses must be located in a red zone and have been ordered to close.
-To see the map, click here .
+To qualify for AERAM, a business must be located in a red zone and subject to a closure order.
+Click here to see the map, click here .

 - Festivals and events